-Mpokket Launches Comprehensive Wellness Program On World Mental Health Day
+mPokket Launches Comprehensive Wellness Program on World Mental Health Day

 Date

-In celebration of World Mental health Day, mPokket introduces a comprehensive wellness program in partnership with their medical partner, aimed at promoting holistic health and well-being for its employees.
-As the global focus shifts towards mental health, mPokket is taking proactive steps to foster a more supportive and health-conscious work environment, aligning with this year's World Mental Health Day theme, "It is Time to Prioritise Mental Health in the Workplace."
+(MENAFN- Adfactors PR) Bengaluru, 10 October 2024 – In celebration of World Mental Health Day, mPokket introduces a comprehensive wellness program in partnership with their medical partner, aimed at promoting holistic health and well-being for its employees.
+As the global focus shifts towards mental health, mPokket is taking proactive steps to foster a more supportive and health-conscious work environment, aligning with this year’s World Mental Health Day theme, "It is Time to Prioritise Mental Health in the Workplace."

 The initiative reflects mPokket’s commitment to strengthening a supportive workplace by offering access to both physical and mental health services, ensuring employees have the resources they need to maintain a balanced and healthy life.
 With headquarters in Kolkata and additional offices in Bengaluru, mPokket continues its mission to support its workforce through proactive and accessible healthcare solutions.